-Inovalis Real Estate Investment Trust ("Inovalis REIT", or the "REIT) is an unincorporated, open-ended real estate investment trust governed by the laws of the Province of Ontario.
-The REIT was founded by Inovalis SA, which is the REIT's asset manager.
-The REIT's Units have been listed on the Toronto Stock Exchange under the trading symbol INO.UN since April 10, 2013.
-The REIT's head and registered office is located at 151 Yonge Street, 11th floor, Toronto, Ontario, M5C 2W7.
+Inovalis REIT is an unincorporated open-ended real estate investment trust governed by the laws of the Province of Ontario.
+Inovalis REIT was founded and sponsored by Inovalis SA, the asset manager.
+Inovalis REIT Units have been listed on the Toronto Stock Exchange under the trading symbol INO.UN since April 10, 2013.
+The head and registered office is located at 151 Yonge Street, 11th floor, Toronto, Ontario, M5C 2W7.